The Walter O. Evans Fellowship for the Study of Slavery or Race

 Eligibility

-- Students currently enrolled in degree-granting programs should apply to the graduate student fellowship program.
+• Students currently enrolled in degree-granting programs should apply to the Graduate Student Research Fellowship.

 Expectations for Fellows

-- Fellows will be expected to offer one public presentation during their tenure at Yale and to record an audio or video interview for public dissemination.
+• Fellows will be expected to offer one public presentation during or shortly after their tenure at Yale.
+This presentation may be recorded for future dissemination.

 Funding Information

-Fellows will be awarded in the amount of $8,000 per month to cover the costs of travel, accommodations, and other living expenses.
-An additional modest travel budget may be awarded if the project would benefit from research at another repository with vital complementary materials; this research would take place directly following the fellowship period at Yale.
+Fellows will be awarded in the amount of $8,000 per month for four months to cover the costs of travel, accommodations, and other living expenses.
 Fellows’ funding will be awarded at the beginning of the fellowship.
-All fellows are responsible for paying any taxes related to the receipt of their fellowship.
+All fellows are responsible for paying taxes related to the receipt of their fellowship.

 Application Requirements